wacky-klingon/zero_shot_chronos/docs/006-python-update.md

 1. Verify the version: `python3 --version`
 2. Install Poetry if not already installed: `curl -sSL https://install.python-poetry.org | python3 -`
 3. Run `poetry install` in your project directory

-## Recommendation:
-I'd suggest **Option 1 (deadsnakes PPA)** as it's the most straightforward for Ubuntu WSL.
-Python 3.9 or 3.10 would work well with AutoGluon-TimeSeries.

-The key is that AutoGluon-TimeSeries requires Python 3.9+ due to some dependencies that don't support older Python versions.